The Big Wedding

 The Big Wedding is a 2013 American comedy film written and directed by Justin Zackham.
-It is an American remake of the original 2006 Swiss-French film Mon frère se marie (My Brother is Getting Married), written by Jean-Stéphane Bron and Karine Sudan.
+It is an American remake of the original 2006 Swiss-French film Mon frère se marie (My Brother Is Getting Married), written by Jean-Stéphane Bron and Karine Sudan.

-The film stars a large ensemble cast including Robert De Niro, Katherine Heigl, Diane Keaton, Amanda Seyfried, Topher Grace, Ben Barnes, Susan Sarandon and Robin Williams.
-It was released on 26 April 2013 by Lionsgate in the United States and Canada.
+The film stars an ensemble cast that includes Robert De Niro, Katherine Heigl, Diane Keaton, Amanda Seyfried, Topher Grace, Ben Barnes, Susan Sarandon and Robin Williams.
+It was released in the United States and Canada on April 26, 2013, by Lionsgate.
+The Big Wedding was panned by critics upon release and underperformed at the box office.